List of North American vagrant birds in Britain

-Many species of North American landbird have been recorded in Great Britain as vagrants.
+Many species of North American birds have been recorded in Great Britain as vagrants.
 Most occur in autumn; southwest England attracts the greatest proportion, but northern and western Scotland comes a close second.
 Occasionally birds overwinter, and some species (e.g. Baltimore oriole) are more prone to this than others.
 Vagrancy also occurs in spring, and some species (e.g. white-throated sparrow and dark-eyed junco) do in fact have more records at this time than in autumn.
 Weather systems are thought to be the primary reason for the occurrence of birds in autumn; some birds seen in spring may simply be overshoots, although ship-assistance may also play a part.

 Species list

 The following species have been recorded, and accepted as wild by the British Ornithologists' Union Records Committee: